-Returning to school may be the best decision you could have made, but the reasons why you made that decision might not be obvious to others.
-So, if you’ve gone back to school after a period of time in the workforce, employers may ask about the reasoning behind your decision.
+Returning to school may be the best decision you could have made, but the reasons why you made that choice might not be immediately obvious to others.
+Recruiters and hiring managers will want to know why you chose to continue your education and how your studies makes you stand out from the competition.

 How you respond to this question will depend on whether continuing your education has a clear relationship to your target job.
 This can give you an excellent opportunity to elaborate on how your new knowledge makes you an ideal candidate, regardless of what field of study you have chosen to pursue.

-If you went back to school to study marketing and now you’re applying for a job that’ in the marketing field, you’ll simply need to describe how and when your interest in marketing emerged.
+For example, if you went back to school to study marketing and now you’re applying for a job that’s in the marketing field, you’ll simply need to describe how and when your interest in marketing emerged.
 This gives you the opportunity to explain how your coursework and research have prepared you specifically for the job for which you are applying.

 If you decided to go back to school for something that’s not related to the current job opening, you may need to be more creative when the interviewer asks you why you felt the need to study something unrelated (or indirectly related) to the job for which you’re applying.